Hands Across the Table: Plot

-In the course of their stay together, Ted and Regi fall in love.
+In the course of their stay together, Regi and Ted fall in love.
 On their last night before the boat returns, they admit their mutual love, but Regi ends the relationship, insisting that Ted would resent having given up his chance to be wealthy if he were to marry her.
 Early the next morning, Ted leaves without saying goodbye.

+Under the pretense of a manicure appointment, Vivian asks to see Regi in her hotel room and soon confronts her, revealing that she hired private investigators to discover why Ted lied about Bermuda.
+Regi then goes to her regular appointment in Allen's suite, where he consoles her as she breaks down in tears.
+Allen had intended to propose to her, but he secretly puts away his engagement ring after she confesses she has fallen in love for Ted.

-Vivian has a nasty confrontation with Regi at the hotel.
-After Regi leaves and Ted shows up, Vivian makes it clear that she knows what happened, but is still willing to go through with the marriage.
-Ted, however, asks to be released from their engagement.
-Meanwhile, Regi goes to her regular appointment in Allen's suite, but breaks down in tears.
-Allen had intended to propose to her, but he secretly puts away his engagement ring after she confesses she has fallen in love despite herself.
-When Ted finds her there, she agrees to marry him.
-On a bus, Regi and Ted discuss what they should do first: eat lunch, get married, or find a job for Ted.
-They toss a coin to decide; Ted jokingly says he will get a job if it lands on its side.
-Sure enough, it does when it gets wedged in a manhole cover.
+In Vivian's room, she tells Ted that she is still willing to proceed with the marriage.
+Ted, however, asks to be released from their engagement, declaring that he is willing to earn a living.
+When Ted finds Regi in Allen's suite, she agrees to marry him.
+On a double-decker bus, Regi and Ted discuss what they should do first: eat lunch, get married, or find a job for Ted.
+They toss a coin to decide; Ted jokingly says he will look for a job if it stands on edge.
+When the coin flies off the bus, Regi and Ted find that it has landed on its edge in a manhole cover.